| MORDHEIM SCENARIOTHE FORBIDDEN SQUARE

 until one player rolls a 1.
 When that happens no more counters may be placed.
 Counters may

 be placed in the enemy's deployment zone if players wishes to do so.
+Starting the BattleWhen all Wyrdstone and weapon counters have been placed the warbands must deploy.
+The

 Chaos side deploys first under the following restrictions: All henchmen groups must be